cor/nixos-config/README.md

 ## Structure

-I use NixOS inside of a Parallels VM on a M1 Mac running macOS.
+I use NixOS inside of a OrbStack on a M3 Mac running macOS.
 In addition to this, I use nix-darwin to configure macOS with `nix-darwin`.
 Both of these setups also use Home Manager.
 These configurations share the same `modules/` and `home-modules/`.

 ### Modules